MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-xbl-setup.md

 You can use [Partner Center](https://developer.microsoft.com/dashboard) to configure the initial set of Xbox Live properties that are associated with your game.

+> [!NOTE]
+> This article describes the Partner Center UI for Managed Partners, more than for Creators.

 Add configuration by doing the following:

 1. Navigate to the **Xbox Live** section for your title, located under **Xbox Live Settings**.